- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 Expats working in Madrid can expect to be immersed in a modern city that lays claim to most of the population in Spain's central region, as well as the majority of its economic activity.

-As the national capital, Madrid attracts direct foreign investment as well as a fair number of multinational corporations.
+As the country's capital, Madrid attracts both direct foreign investment and a fair number of multinational corporations.
 The city's largest economic sector is its service industry.
 The best performing sectors within the industry include corporate services, transport, communications, real estate and financial services.

-On average, expats are likely to find more job opportunities in Madrid than in other Spanish cities.
-However, competition for jobs in Madrid is often much higher than in other major European cities.
+On average, expats are likely to find more job opportunities in Madrid than in other Spanish cities, but competition for jobs is often much higher than in other major European cities.

 Expats working in Madrid will receive some of the highest wages in Spain, which is an additional attraction for those moving to the city.
 The downside of this is that the growing population and increased demand for real estate mean that the cost of living in Madrid is also higher than the rest of the country.
 It should also be noted that salaries in Madrid are generally lower than in other Western European countries.

-Teaching English in Madrid remains popular among expats in the city, while other industries that are popular with expat employees include IT, finance, skilled labour and engineering.
+Teaching English in Madrid remains popular among expats in the city, while other industries popular with expat employees include tourism, IT, finance, skilled labour and engineering.

 Candidates who can speak Spanish or are willing to learn will find themselves at an advantage.
-Those who are also able to speak a third European language will find that they have more opportunities than the average job seeker in Madrid.
+Those who are also able to speak a third European language will have more opportunities than the average job seeker in Madrid.

 Finding a job in Madrid